 After years of pandemic-related restrictions, it's easy to understand the urge to spend more on experiences and make up for lost time.
 Some of us pay our credit cards in full every month and never carry a balance.
-However, that’s not the case for everyone, especially millennials and older adults (opens in new tab).
-If you’re carrying credit card debt (opens in new tab), consider these strategies to eliminate or reduce what you owe — before it’s too late.
+However, that’s not the case for everyone, especially millennials and older adults.
+If you’re carrying credit card debt, consider these strategies to eliminate or reduce what you owe — before it’s too late.

 If lenders consider you a good credit risk, you will have more options than if you have bad credit.
-Lenders generally consider FICO scores under 580 as “bad” and under 670 as “fair.”
+Be sure to understand what makes up a good credit score; lenders generally consider FICO scores under 580 as “bad” and under 670 as “fair.”

 If you have balances on multiple credit cards, make a list that shows how much you owe on each, its interest rate, and the minimum monthly payment for each.
 A spreadsheet provides a handy way to update your progress, but pen and paper work just as well.

 If you have a good credit score, a balance transfer could help you get out from under your debt.
 Many banks offer balance-transfer cards for new customers.
 These cards often come with an introductory 0% annual percentage rate (APR) for a limited time — anywhere from 12 to 21 months, depending on the card.